Little Italy in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 The former country home of Charles J. Hull was turned over to Jane Addams in 1889 and became an integral part of the Hull House, an eventual complex of 12 buildings used for the social welfare programs of Miss Addams and her associates.
 The name Hull House also came to be associated with the program of activities conducted in these buildings.
 The restoration of Mr. Hull's home, made possible by contributions to the University of Illinois Foundation, is a memorial to Miss Addams, her life and works.
 The program now carried on a the Hull House association is located in centers in various areas of the city of Chicago.

 Topics and series.
-This historical marker is listed in these topic lists: Charity & Public Work
+This historical marker is listed in these topic lists: Charity & Public Work • Women.
+In addition, it is included in the Chicago's Surviving Pre-Fire Structures, and the National Historic Landmarks series lists.

 Location.
 41° 52.299′ N, 87° 38.841′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in Little Italy.
-Marker is on South Halsted Street, on the right when traveling south.
+It is on South Halsted Street, on the right when traveling south.
 Building 670 on the University of Illinois campus.
 Touch for map.
 Marker is at or near this postal address: 800 South Halsted Street, Chicago IL 60607, United States of America.
 Touch for directions.

 Additional keywords.
 LGBT, LGBTQ

-Photographed By Allen C. Browne, November 16, 2016
+Photographed by Allen C. Browne, November 16, 2016

 6. Jane Addams